 e) Hub Zone Businesses: Businesses in designated historically underutilized business zones in the US.

-f) Small and Medium Businesses: With innovative and transformative products/approaches.
+f) Small and Medium Size Businesses: With innovative and transformative products/approaches.

-g) Large Businesses: With the industry proven transformative products, methodologies, and successes.
+g) Large Size Businesses: With the industry proven transformative products, methodologies, and successes.

-i) State and Local Governments: Interested in winning federal grants for economic development.
+i) State and Local Governments: Interested in winning Federal grants for economic development or infrastructure.

 The Impact of Winning Federal Opportunities:

-Obviously, if you win federal grants or contracts you will secure federal funds to complete the program or project you proposed to the government.
+Obviously, if you win Federal grants or contracts you will secure Federal funds to complete the program or project you proposed to the government.
 But the impact of these wins goes far beyond you.
-The best way to measure this impact is what we at ScaleUP USA call is the CJC factor and the impact on your community including economic success.
+The best way to measure this impact is what we at ScaleUP USA call is the CJC factor.
 CJC stands for Companies, Jobs, and Competitiveness.
 Specifically:

 · Companies: New companies created, grown or saved from closure